' Abstract

 Agree, or Strongly Agree- with the following statements.

-All national, political, or cultural questions refer to your
+All national, political, or cultural questions refer to your native country of citizenship.

 1. E. I believe there’s only one human race.